interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 The purpose of the interledger protocol is to enable hosts to route payments through an interconnected set of ledgers.
 This is done by passing the payments from one interledger module to another until the destination is reached.
 The interledger modules reside in hosts and connectors in the interledger system.
 The payments are routed from one interledger module to another through individual ledgers based on the interpretation of an interledger address.
 Thus, a central component of the interledger protocol is the interledger address.

 When routing payments with relatively large amounts, the connectors and the intermediary ledgers they choose in the routing process may not be trusted.
 Holds provided by underlying ledgers MAY be used to protect the sender and receivers from this risk.
-In this case, the ILP packet contains a cryptographic condition and expiration date.
+In this case, the ILP Payment Packet contains a cryptographic condition and expiration date.

 #### Addressing